 Content and visual aids

-Start the video and then select the correct answers.

 The lecturer wants the audience to learn about the AO Classification of fractures—is he achieving this through his explanation and visual aids?

 Select two examples of good practice that he has used in some of his lecture.